avocado smoothie

 Additional AIP Meal Plan Snack Options

 Many of us rely on carb-loaded foods like bread to help us stay full, and we don't realize how much we rely on them until we stop eating them.
-Here are a few more common AIP snacks to help get you through those hunger pangs:
+Here are a few more common snacks to add to your AIP Diet food list to help get you through those hunger pangs:

 Conclusion